fastvolt/markdown/README.md

 ## Convert Markdown File

-Assuming we created a `sample.md` file in `resources` folder with the following markdown contents:
+Assuming we created a `sample.md` file in `/resources` folder with the following markdown contents:

-> file: sample.md
+> file: resources/sample.md

 ```md